KeelyTeh/PortfolioProjects/README.md

 GROUP BY location, population, record_date
 ORDER BY infection_rate DESC;

+* Tableau Chart Explained
 This is a good way to view infection rates across the world.
 To create this interactive map, we first go to location in Tableau and click on the down arrow.
 Choose geographic role, then select country/region.
 This enables longitude/latitude coordiates to show up in the left pane.
 I then put longitude in columns and latitude in rows.
-I then put location in the marks pane, and percent population infected just under location in the marks pane as well.
-Then we choose color to the left side of percent population infected to give color to our land mass.
+I then put location in the marks pane, and infection rate just under location in the marks pane as well.
+Then we choose color to the left side of infection rate to give color to our land mass.
 To color the ocean, we choose Background Maps from the Maps menu and choose Outdoors.

 ### 2. Cumulative Infection Rate
 * SQL QUERY